FAQs

 Personalized executive coaching - focuses on empowering leaders to enhance their emotional intelligence and cultural competency, leading to more effective and inclusive leadership that benefits the entire organization.

-Policy review/creation - I also leverage my expertise to develop comprehensive company policies and conduct thorough workplace investigations, ensuring fair and equitable outcomes.
+Policy review/creation - I also leverage my expertise to help start-ups, organizations and institutions of learning, develop comprehensive policies that comply with state and federal civil rights laws.

-How can I request training or expert witness services for my workplace or client?
+How can I request training or services for my workplace or client?

 To request training or expert witness services for your workplace or client, please complete the contact section of this website.
 I personally, or a dedicated team member, will promptly be in touch to discuss your specific needs and details.
 We are pleased to offer both virtual and engaging in-person training sessions.
 I’m also available for international engagements.